A Mathematical Assessment of the Isolation Tree Method for Outliers Detection in Big Data: The General Setting

 \section{The General Setting}

-The present section presents the features of the isolation random forest that can be proved in general, these are its probability structure, its cardinality and the fact that the IRF method converges and is well-defined.
-For the analysis of the general case first we need to introduce a hypothesis \begin{hypothesis} Given a set of data $ S = \{\x_{0}, \ldots, \x_{N} \} \subseteq \R^{d} $, from now on it will be assumed that no coordinates are repeated i.e.
+This section presents the features of the isolation random forest that can be proved in general, these are: its probability structure, its cardinality and the fact that the IRF method converges and is well-defined.
+For the analysis of the general setting first we need to introduce a hypothesis \begin{hypothesis} Given a set of data $ S = \{\x_{0}, \ldots, \x_{N} \} \subseteq \R^{d} $, from now on it will be assumed that no coordinates are repeated i.e.

 Here $ \pi_{j}(S) $ is the $ j $-th projection of the set $ S $ as defined in Equation \eqref{Def Random Split Coordinate}. \end{hypothesis} \begin{definition} Let $ S = \{\x_{0}, \ldots, \x_{N} \} \subseteq \R^{d} $ be a data set satisfying Hypothesis \ref{Hyp Non Repeated Coordinates}. \begin{enumerate}[(i)] \item For each $ j \in [d] $ denote by $ \P^{(j)} \defining \big\{ I^{(j)}_{n}: n \in [N] \big\} $, the family of intervals defined by sorting the points of the set $ \pi_{j}(S) = \big\{\x_{n}\cdot \eversor_{j}: n = 0, \ldots, N \big\} $.